melladam/melladam.github.io/index.md

   So far, Gaming has performed better than many categories on several dimensions: it sustains growth over time, shows frequent and widely shared spikes, turns views into comments and likes more consistently, and keeps a cohesive “vocabulary” through recurring tags.
-  But community is not only about how people interact with <strong>videos</strong>.
-  It is also about how people move <strong>between creators</strong> — whether the same viewers show up across multiple channels, forming a shared space rather than isolated fanbases.
+  However, community is not only about how people interact with <strong>videos</strong>, but it is also mainely about how people move <strong>between creators</strong> : whether the same viewers show up across multiple channels, forming a shared space rather than isolated fanbases.
 </p>